 Travel is a great opportunity to teach your kids about the world and themselves.
 You can increase those teaching moments by including your kids in trip planning.
 These tips will get you started.

-To make traveling with kids easier, see our tips for flying with kids, best airplane snacks for kids, best road trip snacks for kids, genius packing tips for kids, and tips for successful road trips with kids.
+To make traveling with kids easier, see our tips for flying with kids, best airplane snacks for kids, best road trip snacks for kids, genius packing tips for kids, comprehensive guide to happy travel with kids, and tips for successful road trips with kids.